smitec/blog/_posts/2016-02-04-allowing-matlab-to-talk-to-rust.markdown

 As part of my PhD I write a lot of Matlab.
 I am not particularly fond of Matlab but because I need to collaborate and work on older code bases I don't have much choice in the matter.
-All that aside sometimes in Matlab you'll find that things can get a little slow.
+All that aside, sometimes in Matlab you'll find that things can get a little slow.
 In my field of computational electrodynamics this is typically around the time we need to calculate a matrix of inductance contributions with 100 million elements.
 Because code like this is hard to vectorise we tend to write code in other languages like C to speed up that section of code.
 In Matlab land this is typically referred to as writing a Mex file.
 Mex files can be written in C, C++, Fortran and possibly others.

 As a fan of Rust I wanted to see what I could do to get Rust and Matlab talking to one another.
 It took some time to work out how it could all fit together but I have ported one of the older C Mex files to Rust and successfully linked them to Matlab.
 While I can't share the specifics of that code here I will work through